mvazquezc/code-to-prod-demo/README.md

-# DevConf US 2020 Demo
+# Code To Production Demo

 For the required steps to build a demo environment look [here](./deploy-demo-env.md)